0kesar/Optimizing-IT-Support-Team-Performance/README.md

 ## 2. Data Set Description
 The dataset used in this project represents IT support ticket records, where each row corresponds to a single support request raised by a user.
 The dataset contains operational and service-related information that helps analyze support team efficiency and service quality.
-Key Attributes in the Dataset
+Key Attributes in the Dataset -
-Ticket ID – Unique identifier assigned to each support ticket Ticket Created Date – Date and time when the ticket was raised Ticket Closed Date – Date and time when the issue was resolved Priority Level – Severity level of the issue (Low, Medium, High, Critical) Category – Type of issue (Hardware, Software, Network, Security, etc.)
+*Ticket ID – Unique identifier assigned to each support ticket *Ticket Created Date – Date and time when the ticket was raised *Ticket Closed Date – Date and time when the issue was resolved *Priority Level – Severity level of the issue (Low, Medium, High, Critical) *Category – Type of issue (Hardware, Software, Network, Security, etc.)
-Assigned Agent – Support staff member responsible for resolving the ticket Response Time – Time taken by the support agent to respond to the ticket Resolution Time – Total time taken to fully resolve the issue Ticket Status – Current state of the ticket (Open, Closed, Escalated) Customer Satisfaction Score (CSAT) – Feedback rating provided by the user after ticket resolution The dataset structure is suitable for performance evaluation, operational analysis, and dashboard visualization.
+*Assigned Agent – Support staff member responsible for resolving the ticket *Response Time – Time taken by the support agent to respond to the ticket *Resolution Time – Total time taken to fully resolve the issue *Ticket Status – Current state of the ticket (Open, Closed, Escalated) *Customer Satisfaction Score (CSAT) – Feedback rating provided by the user after ticket resolution *The dataset structure is suitable for performance evaluation, operational analysis, and dashboard visualization.

 ## 3. KPIs
 To evaluate IT support team performance, the following KPIs are analyzed: